First-time contributors#

 Once you have your environment set up, then you can follow standard best practices for working with git.

-In the following command examples, we will use main
+In the following command examples, you should use main

 as the default branch, although master